Looting devastates businesses already shaken by virus

 “We don’t know where to move,” Muhumud said.

 Small businesses employ nearly 60 million people, or nearly half the U.S. workforce.
-Since the coronavirus bought the U.S. economy to a virtual standstill, the government has loaned businesses hundreds of billions of dollars to help them survive and keep their employees on staff as unemployment soars towad 20%.
+Since the coronavirus brought the U.S. economy to a virtual standstill, the government has loaned businesses hundreds of billions of dollars to help them survive and keep their employees on staff as unemployment soars toward 20%.
 But some won’t make it, and bankruptcies are already on the rise.

 Even as they pick up pieces of broken glass and try to assess their losses, many owners say they understand the anger over the killing of Floyd, who died after a police officer pressed his knee into Floyd’s neck for several minutes even after he stopped moving and pleading for air.